mbari-org/sdcat/README.md

 This repository processes images using a sliced detection and clustering workflow.
-If your images look something like the image below, and you want to detect objects in the images, and optionally cluster the detections, then this repository is for you.
+If your images look something like the image below, and you want to detect objects in the images, and optionally cluster the detections, then this repository may be useful to you.
+The repository is designed to be run from the command line, and can be run in a Docker container, with or without a GPU (recommended).

 ---
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/example_images.jpg)